 5. The narcissists guilt trips.

 A narcissist will act all offended by your values, beliefs and your opinions when you create boundaries around who you are as a person.
-When a narcissist keeps a record, they’ll fire things back at you and say, “what about when I did this for you?
+When a narcissist keeps a record, they’ll fire things back at you and say, “What about when I did this for you?
 You never did that for me,” to make you feel bad, to control your feelings to coercively control you through obligation into doing something for them that went again who you are.
-Or to guilt-trip you into not doing something for yourself that isn’t of benefit to the narcissist, isolating you, “so your friends are more important than me?”
+Or to guilt-trip you into not doing something for yourself that doesn’t benefit the narcissist, isolating you, “So your friends are more important than me?”
 To stop you from going out and doing the things you enjoy doing.

-Narcissists are looking to guilt trip you so they can sabotage who you are as a person.
+Narcissists are looking to guilt trip you to sabotage who you are as a person.
 To control your finances.
-If you have children, they’re going to place as many obstacles as possible to stop you from working if working is what you’d like to do, such as “ well if you don’t care for the children.” to guilt and shame you into not doing what’s right for you.
+If you have children, they’re going to place as many obstacles as possible to stop you from working if working is what you’d like to do, such as “well if you don’t care for the children.” to guilt and shame you into not doing what’s right for you.

 6. A narcissist will shame you.